 Information Security Office

 Below is an example of a phishing email.
 Phishing emails aim to steal personal information, such as your account credentials, through the guise of a trusted source.
 There are usually a few signs that give these away as 'phishing' attempts.
-If ever you question the legitimacy of an email or have questions about your ECSU email account, you can contact Client Services at 335-3532.
+If ever you question the legitimacy of an email or have questions about your ECSU email account, you can contact the Helpdesk at 335-3532.
 If you believe you may have responded to an email like this one please change your password as soon as possible.

 A good sign that this is a phishing attempt is the link itself.
 When you hover your mouse over it, you can see that it points to a URL that is not associated with ECSU.

 You can see the link goes to a 123contactform.com site, containing the form below.

 ECSU will never ask you for your account password in a form like this.

 Another good sign that this is a phishing attempt is the warning at the bottom of the message:

 This kind of warning with an unreasonably short window for response and harsh penalties

 for non-compliance is intended to scare you into filling out the form as quickly as

 possible without considering the source or truth of the message.